 20 snoozes later, it’s 7 am, and we’ve achieved nothing but very broken naps that make us extra resentful to leave our bed, missing out on 45 minutes of decent sleep that could’ve made all the difference to our overall wellbeing.

 Let’s do this one together.
-No more setting your alarm clock to wake you up early for no reason: at burnout point, those extra minutes fast asleep are going to do you a world of good.
+No more setting your alarm clock to wake you up early for no reason, At the point of burnout, those extra minutes fast asleep are going to do you a world of good.

 Tidy your room